Tyil/gabu/readme.md

 you want to match certain characters literally, such as `(`, you must escape them appropriately, in this case as `\(`.

+Note that the regexes are tested with the `i` flag to make them case insensitive.
+The `x` flag is also applied, making whitespace insignificant (and allows for comments in the regex).
+If you need to match a space, you must make it a special character class, like `[ ]`.

 ## Running
 Simply run `gabu` after setting up the configuration.
 If you did not run `make install`, you have to make sure the `gabu.pl` file is executable with `chmod +x